slak44/chrome-new-tab/README.md

 - `author`: see above
 - `version`: see above
 - `settings`: see above
-- `dependencyCode`: a stringified IIFE, is eval'd before anything else.
-The bundler places all dependencies here
-- `js`: all functions are stringified IIFEs, each property is a position
+- `js`: all functions are stringified IIFEs, each property is a hook
 - `css`: the css from each property will be added to it's respective view
 - `html`: every property targets a view.
 For every view, `htmlToAdd` will be added at the position specified by the `querySelector`.
 There can be multiple `querySelector`s
 - `deleted`: (optional boolean) if true, it signals that this plugin was "deleted" by the user; this element will be *removed before saving* to storage